Relentless rain causing flooding and road closures across B.C. | CBC News

 An evacuation order has also been issued for four properties in Electoral Area E in the Chilliwack River Valley.

-Tyler Hamilton, meteorologist with The Weather Network, told CBC Monday an atmospheric river-fuelled storm from the Pacific has "really dug deep into the Fraser Valley."
+Tyler Hamilton, meteorologist with The Weather Network, told CBC News on Monday that an atmospheric river-fuelled storm from the Pacific has "really dug deep into the Fraser Valley."

-He expects Hope will have been hit with more than 300 millimetres of rain by Monday afternoon.
+He said he expects Hope will have been hit with more than 300 millimetres of rain by Monday afternoon.
 The community usually gets about 250 millimetres a month at this time of year.

-"It's no wonder we are seeing rock slides, mudslides — the small creeks and tributaries that feed into the mighty Fraser River are just simply overwhelmed," said Hamilton.
+"It's no wonder we are seeing rock slides, mudslides — the small creeks and tributaries that feed into the mighty Fraser River are just simply overwhelmed," Hamilton said.

 Road conditions and closures